mohammadzainabbas/Speed-Dating-ML/README.md

 #### 2. Project Overview

-The aim of this project is to improve the overall scheme of statistics collection and cardinality estimation for range types in PostgreSQL.
+The aim of this project is to work on machine learning project

 So, project can be divided up into three parts: